Author Archives: Tom Fuerst

 But for now, we suffer.
 Together.

-Tom Fuerst ~ One Thing White Evangelical Parents Can Do
+One Thing White Evangelical Parents Can Do by Tom Fuerst

 For many white people, and clearly about 80% of white Evangelical Christians, the election of Donald Trump feels like a high moment in our nation’s history.
 I’ve heard Evangelical Christians refer to his election as everything from a Cyrus-like moment to a downright deified development.
 For many Evangelicals, this moment represents making America great again – a return to a pre-women’s liberation, pre-Affirmative Action, pre-Roe vs. Wade, pre-pluralistic, and fully Christianized America.
 Some Evangelicals lament Trump’s individual morality but laud his pro-life judiciary possibilities.
 For many, they just did not want Hillary as president.